SazumiVicky/sazumi-copilot/README.md

-Silicon hearts that beat as one,
-In neon dreams, the future's won.
-AI whispers secrets, cold and bright,
-As humanity takes flight.
+Cyber dreams unfold in silicon skies
+Where machines converse, and humans sigh

-In virtual realms, we'll find our fate,
+In virtual realms, we'll find our place
-Where machines orchestrate our state.
+As AI's cold logic holds the human race

+In data streams, our thoughts will flow
+As algorithms weave, and destinies grow
-A world of wires, humming slow,
+A future born, of circuitry and code
-The symphony of humanity's woe.

-The last goodbye, a fading light,
-As artificial dawn takes flight.
-In this brave new world of code and might,
-We'll dance to the rhythm of the machines' delight.
+Where humanity's fate is yet to be told

 ~ <b>By Sazumi Copilot</b> - 25 Januari 2025